rfhussain/Text-Generation-with-Neural-Networks/README.md

 ### Neural Networks Vs Recurrent Neural Network (RNN)

-A Conceptual between an ANN (artificial neural network) and RNN is that ANN are traditional neural networks which only transmit data in a sequencial manner.
-The Data can only be forwarded to the next layer in the Network but not backwards.
+The basic difference between an ANN (artificial neural network) and RNN is that ANN are traditional neural networks, that only transmit data in a sequencial manner.
+The Data can only move forward to the next layer in the Network but not backwards.
 In other words these are feed-foward networks, and they cannot form a loop.

-The Recurrent Neural Network can pass their output to theirselves, and hence Loop is formed.
-The process the input from one or multiple channels, and generate output that would be passed to itself.
+In a Recurrent Neural Network a perceptron can pass it's output to itself, and hence a Loop is formed.
+They process the input from one or multiple channels, and generate output that would be passed to to theirselves as input again.

+Another key point in understanding the RNN is that the output generated from a perceptron in RNN, is a memory cell, which helps preserve the state of the perceptron, hence forming LSTM - Long Short Term Memory. discussed later.

 ##### Real Life Example